raymon-ai/raymon/docs/gettingstarted/profiling.rst

     profile.save(ROOT / "models")

-More examples of building profiles can be found in the basic examples `here (structured) <https://github.com/raymon-ai/raymon/blob/master/examples/1-building_structured.ipynb>`_ and `here (vision) <https://github.com/raymon-ai/raymon/blob/master/examples/2-building_cv.ipynb>`_ and in full `demonstrator code <https://github.com/raymon-ai/examples>`_ `here (structured data) <https://github.com/raymon-ai/demonstrators/blob/master/houseprices/houseprices/train_model.py#L174-L197>`_ and `here (visiondata) <https://github.com/raymon-ai/demonstrators/blob/master/retinopathy/retinopathy/train.py#L67-L114>`_
+More examples of building profiles can be found in the basic examples `here (structured) <https://github.com/raymon-ai/raymon/blob/master/examples/1-building_structured.ipynb>`_ and `here (vision) <https://github.com/raymon-ai/raymon/blob/master/examples/2-building_cv.ipynb>`_ and in full `demonstrator code <https://github.com/raymon-ai/examples>`_ `here (structured data) <https://github.com/raymon-ai/demonstrators/blob/master/houseprices/houseprices/train_model.py#L174-L197>`_ and `here (vision data) <https://github.com/raymon-ai/demonstrators/blob/master/retinopathy/retinopathy/train.py#L67-L114>`_

 ----------------
 Viewing profiles
 ----------------
-As shown in the `examples <https://github.com/raymon-ai/raymon/blob/master/examples>`_, rayman offers a simple UI for viewing model profiles and comparing a POI with the profile.
+As shown in the `examples <https://github.com/raymon-ai/raymon/blob/master/examples>`_, raymon offers a simple UI for viewing model profiles and comparing a POI with the profile.
 The figure below show what that looks like, but the UI is interactive, so you should go try it out yourself!

 .. figure:: screens/profileview.png
   :width: 800